 The perfect lens does not exist.
 However, the best lens for your needs does.
 Determining that answer requires a look at the alternatives.
 The first alternative I wanted to explore is the sibling Canon RF 70-200mm F2.8 L IS USM Lens

 The Z has a more conventional design for this lens class, and Canon's prior such model is the EF 70-200mm f/2.8L IS III USM Lens.
-The RF lens will have considerably better image quality.
+In the image quality comparison, the RF lens has considerably better image quality.
+The III has slightly less peripheral shading at 70mm f/2.8, but it shows more flare effects.
+It also has slight barrel distortion at 70mm but less pincushion distortion in the mid-range.

 Let's cross over to the Sony platform.
 The Sony FE 70-200mm F2.8 GM OSS II Lens is not much older, and it is a stellar performer.